Security

 |---|---|---|

-Both tokens are stored separately in the keyring.
+Both tokens and their associated identities (user ID, username) are stored separately in the keyring — bot identity and human identity are kept in distinct keys to prevent one from overwriting the other.
 The slackbuzz app create command creates a Slack app pre-configured with all required scopes for both token types.

 Best practices